 The primary field serves as the unique identifier for each record and cannot be deleted, however you can easily replace the data in that field by changing the field type or copying over data from another field.
 We do not currently support replacing the primary field with another field, or changing the field order for the first field position of a table at this time.

 If you need the information currently contained in the primary field, we recommend creating a new field on your table to hold that information.
 You can create a new field to store your primary field's values by duplicating your existing primary field.
 You can do this by clicking the arrow located on the field header and selecting "Duplicate field":

 Then choosing to duplicate the field and the cells within that field.

-You can create a new field by clicking the plus sign located just after the last visible field in your table.
+You could also create an entirely new field to hold your primary field's values by clicking the plus sign located just after the last visible field in your table.

-NOTEThe primary field does not support attachment, checkbox, single select, multiple select, rollup, lookup, and count fields, or links to other records.
+The primary field does not support attachment, checkbox, single select, multiple select, rollup, lookup, count, or linked record fields.

 Deleting a field

-In case you need to delete a field (other than the primary field) you can do so by right click the field name of the field you'd like to delete.
-Then select the "Delete" option.
+In case you need to delete a field, other than the primary field, you can do so by right clicking the field name of the field you'd like to delete and selecting the "Delete field" option.

 You can use the "Trash" to restore deleted items.
 From within a base, open the trash (towards the top-right of the base) to see and restore any tables, views, fields, apps, automations, and records that have been deleted in a base within the past seven days.
 View more details here.